dlccyes/CollegeNotes/docs/software-development/System Design.md

         - costly
         - resource wasting
 - long polling
-    - client holds the connection open until there's new message or timeout reached
+    - client sends a long polling request -> server holds the connection open until there's a new update -> server responds with the update and the connection is closed (customary for HTTP) -> client sends a new long polling request
+        - if server timeout and close the connections, client will immediately sends a new long polling request as well
     - cons
         - if using load balancing the server receiving a message from the sender may not have the long polling connection with the intended receiver
         - server doesn't know if the client is still there
         - still inefficient
 - websocket
     - bi-directional
-    - persistent
+    - persistent (unlike HTTP)
     - use websocket for both sender - server & server - receiver
     - the most used